CodeusTech/CodeusTech.github.io/docs/xcsl/types.md

 ## Type Constructors

-**Type Constructors** are user-defined shorthand for declaring specified instance variables of a type.
+**Type Constructors** are used to define different instances of the same type of data.

 See the following color example: